joaovitorsilvestre/graphene-mongodb/README.md

 ## Mutations

 Somethimes we need to save new data in the mongodb instead of doing querys.
 Mutation that do that job.
-We will use the <b>UserSchema</b> that we create in the examples.
+Lets use again the <b>UserSchema</b> that we created in the examples.
 As before we created a graphene object called Query to handle the query, we now need to do the same to Mutation:

 ```python
 class Mutation(graphene.ObjectType):